-Direct Ocean Capture (DOC) refers to the process by which technologies remove and capture CO2 directly from the ocean water (or other natural waters) by changing the pH of the treated water.
+Direct Ocean Removal (DOR) refers to the process by which technologies remove and capture CO2 directly from the ocean water (or other natural waters) by changing the $p\bar{H}$ of the treated water.
 The decarbonized water is then returned to the environment to enhance the air-sea CO2 flux into the water.
-This technique leverages the ocean's natural capacity to absorb atmospheric CO2 and is sometimes referred to as "Indirect Ocean Capture".
+This technique leverages the ocean's natural capacity to absorb atmospheric CO2.
 The benefits of the technique are multiple.
 First, the method is scalable.
-Additionally, DOC has the potential to locally attenuate the effects of ocean acidification.
+Additionally, DOR has the potential to locally attenuate the effects of OA.
 Second, it is one of the few marine methods that could be deployed offshore, which would avoid expensive and competitive land use.
-Third, the captured CO2 gas can be turned into valuable commercial products (e.g., fuel, chemicals), although that would make this process net-neutral rather than net-negative).
+Third, the captured CO2 gas can be turned into valuable commercial products (e.g., fuel, chemicals, although that would make this process net-neutral rather than net-negative).
 Fourth, it is an electrical method which has the potential to be powered by fully renewable sources.
 However, this technology is not yet fully developed (de Lannoy et al., 2018).
 The main disadvantage of this technique right now is its cost.
 A recent cost analysis of a prototype-scale model puts it at around U.S. \$600 / ton of CO2 with a best case scenario of U.S. \$400 / ton of CO2.
 The high cost is mainly due to the huge amounts of water that must be circulated, the cost and efficiencies of the membranes, and the cost of chemical inputs (de Lannoy et al., 2018).
 These costs could be offset by co-locating the CDR plant with water-circulating platforms (e.g. desalination, ships) or ocean currents (Digdaya et al., 2020, de Lannoy et al., 2018, Eisaman et al., 2018).
 It is reasonable to think that RD&D in the near future will improve membrane materials and lower costs.
 The impact such a technique could have on an ecosystem is not currently known and research would have to be conducted on different scales.
+For example, acid waste from the bipolar membrane electrodialysis (BPMED) process must be properly disposed of to avoid environmental harm.

-NOAA's Capabilities Relevant for DOC:
+NOAA's Capabilities Relevant for DOR: